dotnet/docs/docs/core/whats-new/dotnet-9/libraries.md

 :::code language="csharp" source="../snippets/dotnet-9/csharp/Serialization.cs" id="RespectNullable":::

 > [!NOTE]
 > Due to how nullability annotations are represented in IL, the feature is restricted to annotations of non-generic properties.
-Please refer to the relevant documentation for more details.

 You can also enable this setting globally using the `System.Text.Json.Serialization.RespectNullableAnnotationsDefault` feature switch in your project file (for example, _.csproj_ file):